a-krawciw/ros2_pointcloud_concatenate/README.md

   Default value: `10.0`.
 * `cloud_in*_topic` - [string]
   Topics at which [`sensor_msgs/PointCloud2`] messages are received.
-  There should be the same amount of topics set as the `clouds`.
+  There must be the same amount of topics set as the `clouds` otherwise an exception will be thrown.